ray-project/enhancements/reps/2022-11-23-labels-mechanish-and-affinity-schedule-feature.md

   * Co-locate the actors in the same batch of nodes, like nodes in the same zones
 * Anti-affinity
   * Spread the actors of a service across nodes and/or availability zones, e.g. to reduce correlated failures.

+I will update the following API when the API plan is determined.
+Now describe the example with an api like java form.

 **1. Spread Demo**